lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 I tell the `event` to wait until the `Promise` returned by my handler function is resolved successfully.
 Then we can be sure all of those pre-cache items get sorted before the _installation_ is complete.

-You can also read more about the `cache` API...
+You can [read more about the `cache` API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) and its available methods if you like.

 ### Registering our service worker

 Now we need to tell the pages on our site to _use_ the service worker.

-I gave a preview of `serviceWorkerContainer.register` above, but there's one more detail.
-Let's wrap this registration in a feature test to make sure service worker is supported in the browser loading this page.

 Remember, this registration happens from outside the service worker—in my case, from within a script (`site.js`) that is included on every page of my site.